Accesso effettuato come:

 filler@godaddy.com

-If you are inspired to find out more about starting on your sustainability marketing strategy, book a free Sustainability Audit.
+Inspired to find out more about starting on your sustainability marketing strategy?

 I then found myself in the tourism industry as a vacation rental property owner when my husband and I moved to Italy in 2017.
 From the outset, I wanted to run our holiday apartment as an example of sustainable hospitality, following my own ethical principles.
-We are lucky that our villa was rebuilt using the existing materials but to the highest eco standards.
-We also strive to make the experience the most comfortable, healthy and authentic.
-We use only organic cleaning products and our guests enjoy organic bathroom products and swimming in our chlorine-free pool.
-This gives guest the optimum stay but also saves us money.
+We were lucky that our villa was rebuilt using the existing stone but to the highest eco standards.
+We also strived to make the experience the most comfortable, healthy and authentic.
+We used only organic cleaning products and our guests enjoyed organic bathroom products and swimming in our chlorine-free pool.
+This gave guests the optimum stay but also saved us money.
 Better for people and planet and also our pocket.

-Of course, I've been able to use my own marketing expertise as well as my knowledge of sustainable hospitality to promote our propery as a conscious luxury experience.
+Of course, I was able to use my own marketing expertise as well as my knowledge of sustainable hospitality to promote our property as a conscious luxury experience.

-We have a Green Tourism Gold award and were shortlisted in the last six in the global 2022 Shortyz Awards in the Sustainability category.
-We are part of Tourism Declares a Climate Emergency and I have published our Climate Action Plan.
+We had a Green Tourism Gold award and were shortlisted in the last six in the global 2022 Shortyz Awards in the Sustainability category.
+We were part of Tourism Declares a Climate Emergency and I published our Sustainability Impact Report.
+In 2023 we gained a Sustonica badge specifically for a vacation rental property.

 Industry sustainability advocate